It was a hot day out here in sunny Las Vegas, and it was time for my annual Air Conditioning inspection.

 During the inspection, after he finished checking the first unit, the technician said to me, "You should think about investing in 'Hard Start Kits' to increase the life of your A/C units".

-I asked what a "Hard Start" kit was and he told me (somewhat incorrectly) that gets attached to the a/c unit on the side of the house and that it increases the power at startup (wrong) of the compressor, which in turn extends the life of the air conditioning unit.
+I hadn't heard of that yet and asked what was a "Hard Start" kit.
+He told me that its a piece of equipment that gets attached to the a/c unit on the side of the house and that it increases the power (I later realized he was technically wrong about that) at startup of the compressor, which in turn extends the life of the air conditioning unit.